B. R. Goggins: Personal life

-Goggins married Elizabeth Hooten of Clemonsville, Winnebago County, Wisconsin on August 11, 1886.
+Goggins married Elizabeth A. Hooten of Clemonsville, Winnebago County, Wisconsin, on August 11, 1886.
 Together, they had six children, including Hugh W. Goggins, William A. Goggins and Robert S. Goggins.
 Goggins's son, Hugh W. Goggins, also worked in his father's law firm and served as district attorney of Wood County.

 Death

 Goggins died on September 2, 1937, at his home in Wisconsin Rapids.
+He was cremated and buried at Forest Hill Cemetery.